equalitie/ouinet/doc/http-headers.md

 published content along with the information that allows its reseeding.

 This behaviour is enabled by the user program adding the `X-Ouinet-Sync: true` header to the HTTP request.
-If (and only if) the request causes a new injection, the HTTP response will contain an `X-Ouinet-Descriptor` header with the zlib-compressed, Base64-encoded descriptor, as well as an `X-Ouinet-Descriptor-Link` header pointing to a distributed storage address where the descriptor can be retrieved from (currently an IPFS address).
+If (and only if) the request causes a new and successful injection, the HTTP response will contain an `X-Ouinet-Descriptor` header with the zlib-compressed, Base64-encoded descriptor, as well as an `X-Ouinet-Descriptor-Link` header pointing to a distributed storage address where the descriptor can be retrieved from (currently an IPFS address).